 The NYISO will use the average of the one-hour peak Loads during the noon to 8 PM time period during the four (4) middle months in each Capability Period to create a Special Case Resource Average Peak Monthly Demand ("APMD") baseline.
+The NYISO will use the Summer 2006 Capability Period performance to calculate the baseline and this APMD methodology will be applied to all curtailable Load Special Case Resources beginning with the Summer 2007 Capability Period.

-If a new resource has no interval billing meter data from the Prior Equivalent Capability Period, its Installed Capacity value shall be provisionally based on peak monthly metered demands.
-Such declarations will be subject to actual in-period verification using actual hourly interval billing meter data for the applicable Capability Period and the resource's performance during an event or audit that rely on estimated data shall be subject to all the same deficiency payments and forward deratings as apply to all other Special Case Resources.
+If a new resource has no interval billing meter data from the prior likePrior Equivalent Capability Period, its Installed Capacity value mayshall be provisionally based on billing demand data.peak monthly metered demands.
+Such declarations will be subject to actual in-period verification using actual hourly interval billing meter data for the applicable Capability Period and the resource's performance during an event or audits that rely on estimated data shall be subject to all the same deficiency payments and forward deratings as apply to all other Special Case Resources.

 In the case where a Special Case Resource is using a distributed generator for demand reduction, the Installed Capacity value of that Special Case Resource is based on the net contribution to reducing the NYCA peak Load in the prior Capability Year.
-The normal production level of the distributed generator does not qualify as Special Case Resource capacity except as provided below.
+Beginning with the Summer 2007 Capability Period,[‡] the The normal production level of the distributed generator does not qualify as Special Case Resource capacity except as provided below.
 For example, a back-up generator that was not operating during the prior year NYCA peak would qualify for its full output value less associated parasitic consumption, auxiliary and load bank Load, if any.
 A generator that was operating during the prior NYCA peak would only get Capacity credit for the net increase over its contribution to the prior year's NYCA peak Load.